torlakee/Camplight-RewriteForge-Service/ROADMAP.md

     * openai.py
     * stub.py
   * routes/
+  * models/
   * caching/
   * entrypoint.py
 * docs/
+* tests/
+  * unit/
+  * integration/

+ This is an initial codebase structure.
+It will be change during the development.

 Create a pyproject.toml file for specifying dependecies and lint tools